7 frugal craft ideas that won’t break the bank

 2. Make paper clay.

-This paper clay recipe from Dahlhart Lane uses toilet paper, glue and some other craft items to make a pretty cheap alternative to modeling clay, almost like paper mache.
+This paper clay recipe from Dalhart Lane uses toilet paper, glue, and some other craft items to make a pretty cheap alternative to modeling clay, almost like paper mache.

 It’s a totally great idea for making some cheap clay that you can use for craft projects, or just having fun with the kids.